-Nigel is Chair of the Trustees and Medical Director of the Primary Trauma Care Foundation charity and a founder and former trustee of his hosital charity: Basingstoke Hoima Partnership for Health (with a hospital in Uganda)
+Nigel is Medical Director and a trustee of the Primary Trauma Care Foundation charity, was Chair of Trustees, and a founder and former trustee of his hosital charity: Basingstoke Hoima Partnership for Health (with a hospital in Uganda)

 He sits on the Global Alliance for Care of the Injured (GACI) committee at the World Health Organisation (WHO)

-He is on the advisory board to Open Medical
+He is Chair of the Scientific Advisory Committee to Open Medical

-He is a co-founder, Director and Chair of Incision Indemnity - insuring >200 surgeons
+He is a co-founder, Director and a past Chair of Incision Indemnity - insuring >200 surgeons

 He reviews clinical studies for the National Institute of Health Research and a number of major journals (including the Bone and Joint Journal, and, Injury)